 If you would like your wedding ceremony officiated by a licensed American Indian Spiritual Elder

 Fill out this questionnaire.
-You should have a firm date and location before completing this form.
+You should know a firm date and location before starting this form.

 READ THE INSTRUCTIONS AND HELPFUL INFORMATION BELOW BEFORE YOU COMPLETE THIS FORM.

 MAIC does not arrange transportation and wedding services such as catering, floral, wedding attire rentals, printing, media announcements, or honeymoon.
 MAIC arranges ceremony officials and witnesses at no fee.
 Your personal wedding counselor will contact you about the details of the most important day in your life.

 Elders do not charge for ceremonies.
 It is acceptable to make a contribution to MAIC for its volunteer services, however, it is not required.
 Hand-made gifts for your officiating elder is always appreciated.

 Ceremonies on the Sacred Manataka Mountain:

 No permit is required.
 Good walking shoes are required and most areas are not accessible by a wheelchair.
 15 minutes brisk walking distance.

 Ceremonies may be performed almost anywhere you choose.